-The results of this evaluation were consistent with a long-term trend of declining average air sealing and insulation savings over time.
-As shown in Figure 25, every subsequent impact evaluation in Connecticut (HES), Massachusetts (HES/RCD), and Rhode Island (EWSF) resulted in lower evaluated savings for participants that received air sealing and/or insulation.
+The results of this evaluation were consistent with a long-term trend of declining average air sealing and insulation savings.
+As shown in Figure 25, every subsequent impact evaluation in Connecticut (HES), Massachusetts (HES/RCD), and Rhode Island (EWSF) resulted in lower evaluated savings for natural gas-heated participants that received air sealing and/or insulation.

 Figure 25: Evaluated Savings Over Time by State – Average Air Sealing & Insulation Savings (CCF/Year) for Market Rate Natural Gas-Heated Customers